cedadev/jasmin-workshop/exercises/ex11/README.md

 ### Scenario

 Parallel computing is the use of two or more processors to solve a large problem size.
 There are different forms of parallelism, Shared Memory parallelism (threading) e.g. OpenMP and Distributed Memory parallelism which uses the Message Passing Interface (MPI).
-This exercise will demonstrate how to compile and test a parallel MPI Fortran code on LOTUS.
+This exercise will demonstrate how to compile from source an MPI parallel code and test it on LOTUS.

-The Fortran code generates two vectors X(n) and Y(n) of n=2**10 elements and then calculates a vector Z(n) as Z(i)= a * X(i) + Y(i).
+The Fortran example generates two vectors X(n) and Y(n) of n=2**10 elements and then calculates a vector Z(n) as Z(i)= a * X(i) + Y(i).
 The code outputs the maximum value of the vector elements Z(i),  maxval(abs(Z))

 A very important part of this workflow is that there are 2 separate steps:
 1. Compilation of code: